 Inside Plants provides interior plants for hundreds of offices, warehouses, corporate lobbies and other commercial clients in Riverside County and San Bernardino County.
-We will assist in selecting, designing and maintaining your plants for any office space.
+We will assist in selecting, designing and maintaining your office plants for any office space.
 As a result, you can expect the best in interior plants suited to your specific commercial needs.
 With our guaranteed commercial indoor plant service, we can ensure that your plants will always look beautiful!

 When to comes to interior plant designing, we’ve got you covered.
 Depending on your specific needs, we will create a program that fits.
 We start by looking at the key factors of your office space.
 For example, what kind of natural lighting do you get?
 What kind of interior design do you have?
 What does your budget allow?
 Upon taking these key factors into account, we get started.
 We prepare a comprehensive and custom indoor landscape design and commercial indoor plant service proposal just for your specific interior plant needs.

 Your proposal will offer you the option to purchase or rent all the suggested plants and decorative planters.
 And of course, to ensure that your investment stays beautiful, we will give you the cost for the guaranteed commercial indoor plant service.
 From multi-million-dollar Riverside County and San Bernardino County office buildings to small office spaces, we can customize a commercial indoor plant design that works.

 Upon selecting your interior plants and their placement in optimal locations, our technicians visit regularly.
 They service each plant.
 They water, fertilize, clean, shine, prune and trim.
 As a result, every plant stays as healthy as possible.
 We make sure that your office, corporate lobby or other commercial location has a fresh and fabulous look.
 If a plant is beginning to lose its vitality, we will replace it quickly.
 AND at no additional charge!
 We guarantee all plants look and stay healthy all the time or we replace them for FREE*.